SWeav02/baderkit/docs/methods.md

     one of their 26 neighbors.
 This also tends to result in more basins being found.

-    This method performs the weight method, but consolidates basins such that their maxima are higher than all 26 neighbors.
+    This method performs the weight method, but merges basins that are not maxima relative to all 26 nearest neighbors into basins that are.